hyperhq/docs.hyper.sh-pi/Quickstart/understand_network.md

 EOF
 ```

-Then let's create the backend pod with the label `app: nginx`.
+Then let's create the backend pod with the label `app:nginx`.
 Here we use Nginx image, which listens to port `80`:
 ```sh
 $ cat <<EOF > /tmp/nginx.yml
 apiVersion: v1